joequant/bitquant/README.md

 =====================================

 Bitstation is a web-based trading/analytics system built on top of docker.
-Documentation is located in the docker directory.
+Documentation is located in the bitstation directory.

-This will create a local docker image with bitstation.
+The system is in the directory bitstation.
 Running the system with the included scripts will run that image on port 80